MSCM Growth Strategies

 The MSCM Sector Rotation strategy is for our clients that may be looking to augment their portfolios by participating in sectors with a high degree of recent momentum, which we believe could lead to higher potential returns, while limiting their exposure to the downside.
-The strategy allocates to the top ranked sectors based upon our proprietary relative strength measures, while our Macro Monitor continues to measure the strength of the market daily.
+The strategy allocates to the top ranked sectors based upon our proprietary relative strength measures, while our Macro Monitor continues to measure the strength of the broad market daily.
 Upon an alert by the Macro Monitor, the strategy will only engage sectors that have historically proven to perform well in declining markets.

-MSCM Dividend Strategies
+MSCM Income Strategies

-Dividend Income Model
+Smart Income Model

 The Growth Model invests in individual securities that seek to outperform their sector counterparts.
 It is typically made up of higher beta, higher volatility, mid-cap names.